 When DRX is configured, the UE does not have to continuously monitor PDCCH.
 DRX is characterized by the following:

 - on-duration: duration that the UE waits for, after waking up, to receive PDCCHs.
-If the UE successfully decodes a PDCCH, the UE stays awake and starts the inactivity timer;
+If the UE successfully decodes a PDCCH (for Uu or SL transmission), the UE stays awake and starts the inactivity timer;

 - inactivity-timer: duration that the UE waits to successfully decode a PDCCH, from the last successful decoding of a PDCCH, failing which it can go back to sleep.
-The UE shall restart the inactivity timer following a single successful decoding of a PDCCH for a first transmission only (i.e. not for retransmissions);
+The UE shall restart the inactivity timer following a single successful decoding of a PDCCH for a first transmission (Uu or SL) only (i.e. not for retransmissions);

 - retransmission-timer: duration until a retransmission can be expected;